-A slippery slope is an argument that suggests that a certain initial action could lead to a chain of events with a relatively extreme result, or that if we treat one case a certain way then we will have to treat more extreme cases the same way too.
-For example, a slippery slope argument could involve saying that if we allow a relatively minor event to take place now, then a major and tragic event will happen in the near future as a result.
+A slippery slope is an argument which claims that an initial action could lead to a chain of events with an extreme result, or that if we treat one case a certain way then we’ll have to treat more extreme cases the same way too.
+For example, a slippery slope argument might claim that if we allow some national parks to close at night, then soon all national parks will be completely closed to the public.

 It’s important to understand slippery slopes, since they play a role in many situations, both in people’s internal reasoning process as well as in debates on various topics.
 As such, in the following article you will learn more about the various types of slippery slopes, understand when they’re fallacious and when they’re reasonable, and see how you can properly respond to people who use them.